 40px by 40px in the plugins list in the Plugin Manager UI.

-80px by 80px in the plugin details screen in the Plugin Manager UI, on the plugin's page in the Plugins Repository, and on MarketPlace.
+80px by 80px in the plugin details screen in the Plugin Manager UI and on the plugin's page in JetBrains Marketplace.

 Verify that Plugin Logo designs are effective in both sizes and all display contexts.

 Plugin Logo designs should leave at least 2px transparent padding around the perimeter, as shown below:

 Make sure Plugin Logos have the same visual weight as the logos in the examples below.
 The more filled a Plugin Logo design is, the less actual space it needs.
 See more examples of visual weight compensation in the IntelliJ Platform UI Guidelines for Icons.